amethyst/amethyst/book/src/pong_tutorial/pong_tutorial_02.md

 ```

 This `World` gets passed around everywhere.
 It carries with it all the
-components and resources in our game.
-Not only the components and resources we
+components in our game.
+Not only the components we create, but the ones the
-create, but the ones the Amethyst engine itself relies on.
-For instance, in our
+Amethyst engine itself relies on.
+For instance, in our `main.rs` we added a
-`main.rs` we added a `RenderBundle::new()` to our game before calling `run()`.
+`RenderBundle::new()` to our game before calling `run()`.
+That added default
-That added default rendering components like `Camera`, `Material`, and `Mesh` to
+rendering components like `Camera`, `Material`, and `Mesh` to the `World`, some
-the `World`, some of which we'll be using soon.
+of which we'll be using soon.

 ## Initialise some entities